 Rhode Island

-The state of Rhode Island doesn’t levy sales tax on silver or gold bullion, legal tender and non-legal tender.
+No state sales tax on silver or gold bullion, whether legal tender or not.

 South Carolina